What are the rules for travelling to France this summer?

 Will British holidaymakers be allowed to travel to France this summer?

-Entry requirements to France currently differ depending on whether you have been vaccinated or not.
+Entry requirements to France differ depending on whether you have been vaccinated or not.

 Travellers who are fully vaccinated do not require an “essential” reason to travel to France and are not required to self-isolate on arrival.
-Those aged 11 and above will need to present a negative PCR test within 72 hours of departure or a negative antigen test taken within 48 hours of departure, however.
+All double-vaccinated arrivals aged 11 and above will need to present a negative PCR test within 72 hours of departure or a negative antigen test taken within 48 hours of departure, however.

 Visitors to the country will also need to complete a “sworn statement” (déclaration sur l’honneur) form self-certifying they are not suffering from symptoms associated with coronavirus and have not been in contact with confirmed cases in the preceding fortnight.
 This can be found on the French government’s website.